cloudflare/cloudflare-docs/content/support/Troubleshooting/General Troubleshooting/Troubleshooting crawl errors.md

 ## Disable Anti-bot modules

-Search engine crawlers' requests, when proxied through Cloudflare, could have blocked by Anti-Bot modules installed on your origin server.
-Try disabling your anti-bot modules to help prevent blocking from your origin.
+Search engine crawlers' requests, when proxied through Cloudflare, can blocked by Anti-Bot modules installed on your origin server.
+Try disabling any anti-bot modules to prevent your origin from blocking these requests.

 ___